Improved Local Computation Algorithms for Constructing Spanners: Introduction

 We next describe how each heavy vertex finds its center.
-We partition the heavy vertices into $t$ sets, $V_1, \ldots, V_t$ according to their degree.
+We partition the heavy vertices into $t$ sets, $V_1, \ldots, V_t$ according to their degrees.
 The set $V_1$ contains all the vertices with degree in $[\sqrt{n}+1, 2\sqrt{n}]$ and in general for every $i\in [t]$, the set $V_i$ contains all the vertices with degree in $[2^{i-1}\sqrt{n}+1, 2^i\sqrt{n}]$.
 The centers for vertices in the set $V_i$ are taken from the set $S_i$.
-With high constant probability, for every $i\in [t]$, each vertex $v \in V_i$ has at least one vertex from $S_i$ in its neighborhood and at most $O(\log n)$.
+With high probability, for every $i\in [t]$, each vertex $v \in V_i$ has at least one vertex from $S_i$ in its neighborhood and at most $O(\log n)$.
 Thus, with high probability, each heavy vertex belongs to at least one cluster and at most $O(\log n)$ clusters.

 Given a heavy vertex $v \in V_i$, the centers of $v$ are found by going over all the vertices in $S_i$, $u$, and checking if $\{u, v\}$ is an edge in the graph.
-Since the total number of centers is $\tilde{O}(\sqrt{n})$, the probe and time complexity of finding the center of a given vertex is $\tilde{O}(\sqrt{n})$.
+Since the total number of centers is $\tO(\sqrt{n})$, the probe and time complexity of finding the center of a given vertex is $\tO(\sqrt{n})$.

 It remains to set the size of the buckets.
 Let $\{u, v\} \in E$ be such that $v \in V_i$ and ${\rm deg}(u) \leq {\rm deg}(v)$.
-Since $v \in V_i$ it follows that ${\rm deg}(v) \leq 2^i\sqrt{n}$.
-Since $|S_i| \leq c \sqrt{n}\log n/ 2^i$ for some constant $c$, by setting the size of the buckets to be $\sqrt{n}$ we obtain that the total number of edges between heavy vertices that belong to different clusters is $\tilde{O}(n^{3/2})$, as desired.
+Since $v \in V_i$, it follows that ${\rm deg}(v) \leq 2^i\sqrt{n}$.
+Since $|S_i| \leq c \sqrt{n}\log n/ 2^i$ for some constant $c$, by setting the size of the buckets to be $\sqrt{n}$ we obtain that the total number of edges between heavy vertices that belong to different clusters is $\tO(n^{3/2})$, as desired.

-From the fact that the size of the buckets is $\sqrt{n}$ it follows that the total probe and time complexity of our algorithms is $\tilde{O}(\sqrt{n})$.
+From the fact that the size of the buckets is $\sqrt{n}$ it follows that the total probe and time complexity of our algorithms is $\tO(\sqrt{n})$.
 From the fact that the diameter of every cluster is $2$ we obtain that for every edge $\{u, v\}$ which we remove from the graph, there exists a path of length at most $3$ between $u$ and $v$.
 Hence, the stretch factor of our spanner is $3$, as desired.
+See Figure~\ref{fig:3spanner} for illustration of this part.